Phellinus ellipsoideus: Taxonomy and phylogenetics

 The species was first described in 2008 by Bao-Kai Cui and Yu-Cheng Dai, both of the Beijing Forestry University.
 Five specimens of the then-unknown species were collected during field work in the Wanmulin Nature Reserve (27°03′N 118°08′E), Jian'ou, Fujian Province.
 The pair named the species Fomitiporia ellipsoidea in an article in the journal Mycotaxon.
 The specific name ellipsoidea is from the Latin meaning "ellipsoid", and refers to the shape of the spores.
 Species of the order Hymenochaetales, to which this taxon belongs, make up 25% of the over 700 species of polypore found in China.

 Phylogenetic analysis of large subunit and internal transcribed spacer DNA sequence data, the results of which were published in 2012, concluded that the species then known as F. ellipsoidea was closely related to Phellinus gabonensis, P. caribaeo-quercicolus and the newly described P. castanopsidis.
 The four species share morphological characteristics, and form a monophyletic clade.
 This clade resolved more closely with the Phellinus type species P. igniarius than it did with the Fomitiporia type species F. langloisii, and so the authors proposed a transference of F. ellipsoidea to Phellinus, naming the new combination Phellinus ellipsoideus.
-While the taxonomic database Index Fungorum follows the 2012 study, MycoBank continues to list Fomitiporia ellipsoidea as the correct binomial.
-Some mycologists consider Fomitiporia to be a synonym of Phellinus anyway.
+The taxonomic databases Index Fungorum and MycoBank list Phellinus ellipsoideus as the correct binomial, though some mycologists consider Fomitiporia to be a synonym of Phellinus anyway.